HemaCarolin/CV-Assignments/Assignment 2/README.md

 The image stitching functionality for creating a 360-degree panoramic output in real-time was successfully implemented, utilizing SIFT or ORB features.

 The implementation involved constructing panoramas from images of home and science buildings without utilizing built-in functions directly performing image stitching.

+The solution can be found in the the file 'q5.ipynb'

 Below are the images of Home Buildings used: